-The Manchester Police Department will now provide the public with car seat safety inspections.
-Car seat safety inspection appointments can be made by calling the Manchester Police Department at 603-668-8711 and leaving a message with the Car Seat Technicians voicemail at Mailbox #3200.
+The Manchester Police Department will now provide car seat safety inspections to the public.
+Car seat safety inspection appointments can be made by calling the Manchester Police Department at 603-668-8711 and leaving a message with the Car Seat Technicians' voicemail at Mailbox #3200.

 The Manchester Police Traffic Unit has the following responsibilities:

 - Investigation of all fatal, serious personal injury, and hit-and-run accidents

 - Investigation of all accidents involving City vehicles with personal injury or serious property damage

 - The operation of speed measuring devices (radar), breath test equipment (Intoxilizer), traffic counting devices